RimoVR/Planetbyte/memory-bank/decisionLog.md

 - Need for client-side prediction and server reconciliation
 - Better security and cheat prevention

-### AD-002: Managed Services Approach for Infrastructure
+### AD-002: Containerized Infrastructure on Hetzner Server

-**Date**: March 10, 2025
+**Date**: March 15, 2025

-**Decision**: Utilize managed services (Vercel, DigitalOcean App Services, Supabase) rather than custom infrastructure.
+**Decision**: Migrate from distributed managed services (Vercel, DigitalOcean, hosted Supabase) to a consolidated approach using Docker containers on a single Hetzner server with Coolify for orchestration.

-**Context**: The project aims for rapid development and iteration while minimizing DevOps overhead.
+**Context**: The project needs a more cost-effective and controlled infrastructure approach while maintaining deployment flexibility.

 **Rationale**:
-- Reduces operational complexity and maintenance burden
+- Reduces operational costs compared to multiple managed services
-- Provides cost-effective scaling during early development
-- Leverages built-in security and reliability features
-- Allows the team to focus on game development rather than infrastructure
+- Provides better control over infrastructure and deployment
+- Enables consistent environments across development and production
+- Simplifies scaling and management through containerization
+- Allows for self-hosting of all components including Supabase

 **Alternatives Considered**:
+1. **Continue with managed services**: Rejected due to higher ongoing costs and less control.
-1. **Custom Kubernetes deployment**: Rejected for initial development due to higher complexity and operational overhead, though may be considered for later scaling.
+2. **Custom Kubernetes deployment**: Rejected due to higher complexity and operational overhead for the current scale.
-2. **Traditional VPS hosting**: Rejected due to increased maintenance requirements and less automatic scaling capabilities.
+3. **Multiple VPS servers**: Rejected in favor of a single more powerful server with containerization.

 **Consequences**:
-- Some limitations in customization compared to self-hosted infrastructure
-- Potential vendor lock-in
-- Simplified deployment and operations
-- Reduced initial development time
+- Increased initial setup complexity
+- Need for Docker and Coolify expertise
+- Better cost efficiency for long-term operation
+- More control over infrastructure and deployment
+- Potential for easier horizontal scaling in the future

 ### AD-003: Spatial Partitioning for Game World